web3-storage/w3up-client/README.md

 The name parameter is optional.
 If provided, it will be stored in your client's local state store and can be used to provide a friendly name for user interfaces.

+After creating a `Space`, you'll need to register it with the w3up service before you can upload data.

 First, set the space as your "current" space using the [`setCurrentSpace` method][docs-Client#setCurrentSpace], passing in the DID of the `space` object you created above:

 ```js